-Travel, photography, and writing are my passions.
-Digital nomad jobs and the overall backpacker lifestyle allows me to pursue this without the stress of diminishing travel funds.
+Photography and writing are my passions.
+Digital nomad jobs and the overall backpacker lifestyle allow me to pursue this without the stress of diminishing travel funds.

-In total, I'd say that I currently spend about 15% of my time awake working, 15% on my blog and the rest on enjoying travel and taking photos.
-In contrast, when I was working a full-time job, the split was more like 65% working, 10% commuting and 25% for actual life.
+Time breakdown: In total, I'd say that I currently spend about 15% of my time awake working, 15% on my blog, and the rest on enjoying travel and taking photos.
+In contrast, when I was working a full-time job, the split was more like 65% working, 10% commuting, and 25% for enjoying life.

 Tips for Saving Money While Traveling